microsoft/pxt-adafruit/docs/reference/js/function.md

 # Create a Function

-How to define a function with input and output parameters. #docs #function #language
+How to define a function with input and output parameters.

 ### @parent js/language